Eton College: Financial support

+Grounds

+The grounds of Eton College are a registered historic park and garden of about 18 hectares on the north bank of the River Thames.
+The grounds combine medieval courts, formal gardens and playing fields and have been integral to the college since its foundation.
+By the late seventeenth century, two principal gardens had been laid out north of the main buildings: the Provost's Garden and what is now the Head Master's Garden.
+These were later joined by the Fellows' (now Vice-Provost's) Garden and Luxmoore's Garden on an island in the Thames.
+The Provost's Garden includes the sunken King of Siam's Garden, created in 1929 in honour of King Prajadhipok (Rama VII), an Old Etonian who funded the redevelopment of the former stable yard.
+The rectangular terrace features mixed borders and provides the setting for the Novi Fundatores wall commemorating major benefactors of the college.
+The Fellows' Garden, raised above surrounding parkland and enclosed by walls, is planted with specimen trees such as London plane and cedar and offers views towards the chapel and Windsor Castle.
+The King of Siam's Garden, the Fellows' Garden and other areas were replanted in the early twenty-first century by garden designer James Alexander-Sinclair.

+Luxmoore's Garden occupies an island in the Thames to the south-east of the college buildings and features informal lawns, shrubberies, specimen trees and a late-Victorian summerhouse.
+The gardens are private but are regularly opened to the public through the National Garden Scheme.

 Changes to the school

 Registration at birth, corporal punishment, and fagging are no longer practised at Eton.
 Academic standards were raised, and by the mid-1990s Eton ranked among Britain's top three schools in getting its pupils into Oxford and Cambridge.

 The proportion of boys at the school who were sons of Old Etonians fell from 60% in 1960 to 20% in 2016.
-This has been attributed to a number of factors, including the dissolution of the house lists, which allowed Old Etonians to register their sons at birth, in 1990, harder entrance examinations as the emphasis on academic attainment increased, a sharp rise in school fees increasingly beyond the means of many UK families, and increased applications from international, often very wealthy, families.
+This has been attributed to a number of factors, including: the dissolution of the house lists, which allowed Old Etonians to register their sons at birth, in 1990; harder entrance examinations as the emphasis on academic attainment increased; a sharp rise in school fees increasingly beyond the means of many UK families; and increased applications from international, often very wealthy, families.

 School terms

 There are three academic terms (known as halves) in the year: